 If you’re experiencing endometriosis, here’s some exciting news: you can take control of your condition, experience less pain, and protect your fertility.
 A new medical guide from the experts at Harvard Medical School, Help for Endometriosis, explains how.

 With this online guide, you’ll understand all your treatment options for endometriosis, starting with hormone therapies.
 These therapies include combination and progestin-only birth control pills, as well as other hormone delivery means, such as hormonal intrauterine devices (IUDs), patches, rings, implants, and injections.

-Help for Endometriosis also discusses a non-birth control hormone option called GnRH (gonadotropin-releasing hormone), which is designed to lower estrogen levels (higher estrogen is associated with endometriosis).
-In addition, there’s information on a new category of medication for endometriosis—aromatase inhibitors.
+Help for Endometriosis also discusses a non-birth control hormone option called GnRH (gonadotropin-releasing hormone) to lower estrogen levels, which means significant pain relief.
+In addition, there’s information on a newer category of medication for endometriosis—aromatase inhibitors.
 Whatever hormone therapies you consider, the guide will help you understand the risks and benefits so you can make more informed choices.

-Surgery is another treatment for endometriosis your doctor may recommend.
+Surgery may be considered in certain situations.
 Help for Endometriosis tells you everything you need to know about your surgical options.
 The guide also explains why removing the uterus and ovaries is now considered a last-ditch option for treating endometriosis—especially for women under age 40.

 What about endometriosis’s impact on fertility and pregnancy?
 Help for Endometriosis includes an entire section on these topics.
 While there are risks, you’ll learn that most women with endometriosis are still able to conceive and bear children.